 How CIVAC supports the internal reporting officer

 CIVAC operates an HinSchG-compliant reporting channel with end-to-end encryption, anonymous reporting options and structured case management.
 Incoming reports are auto-acknowledged within the 7-day deadline under § 17 Para.
 1 No. 1 HinSchG and the 3-month feedback deadline under § 17 Para.
-1 No. 4 HinSchG is enforced as a mandatory field.
-The workspace maintains the Article 30 GDPR records automatically, documents follow-up actions in an audit-grade trail and meets the 3-year retention requirement under § 11 HinSchG.
+2 HinSchG is enforced as a mandatory field.
+The workspace maintains the Article 30 GDPR records automatically, documents follow-up actions in an audit-grade trail and carries out the deletion three years after a case closes under § 11 Para.
+5 HinSchG.
 Role separation (officer, deputy, legal back-office) and a closed data room prevent unauthorised access.
-Group setups can host multiple subsidiaries in line with CJEU C-635/20.
+Group setups can host several subsidiaries without replacing the subsidiary's own duty under § 12 HinSchG.
 An external HinSchG officer via CIVAC can be appointed within 48 hours with the channel live.

 Frequently asked questions about the HinSchG channel